Azure/azure-sdk-for-js/sdk/maps/maps-weather-rest/README.md

-# Azure MapsRender REST client library for JavaScript
+# Azure MapsWeather REST client library for JavaScript

-Azure Maps Render Client
+Azure Maps Weather Client

 \*\*If you are not familiar with our REST client, please spend 5 minutes to take a look at our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library, the REST client provides a light-weighted & developer friendly way to call azure rest api